x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/permissions.md

 The following permissions **are** supported:

 - **Full Access**: A mailbox on an on-premises Exchange server can be granted the **Full Access** permission to an Office 365 mailbox, and vice versa.
 For example, an Office 365 mailbox can be granted the **Full Access** permission to an on-premises shared mailbox.
-Users need to open the mailbox using the Outlook desktop client; cross-premises mailbox permissions aren't supported in Outlook on the web.
+Users need to open the mailbox using the Outlook desktop client.
+Cross-premises mailbox permissions aren't fully supported in Outlook on the web.
+User can use "Open other mailbox" feature in Outlook on the web to open mailbox where it has full access, however this generates a redirection link and credention prompt before the user can access the mailbox.

    > [!NOTE]
    > Users might receive additional credential prompts when they first access a mailbox that's in the other organization and add it to their Outlook profile.